NERSC/interactEM/README.md

 - **Interactive Web Frontend**: Create data pipelines with a React-based frontend.
 - **Containerized Operators**: Uses container technology to ensure consistent execution environments.
-- **Data Streaming**: Operators connect and data flows and send messages with point-to-point communication. data in real-time for analysis and processing.
+- **Data Streaming**: Operators connect and data flows between them over network with point-to-point communication.

 ## License

 This project is licensed under the BSD-3 License - see the [LICENSE](LICENSE) file for details.